 The terminology and definitions used in this document for cloud computing are consistent with the National Institute of Standards and Technology’s (NIST) Special Publication (SP) 800-145, The NIST Definition of Cloud Computing .

-This document is intended for CSPs, Information Security Registered Assessors Program (IRAP) endorsed Assessors and Non-Corporate Commonwealth Entities (NCCEs, referred to as cloud consumers in this document) who are subject to the Public Governance, Performance and Accountability Act 2013 (PGPA Act) to the extent consistent with legislation.
+This document is intended for CSPs, Infosec Registered Assessors Program (IRAP) assessors and Non-Corporate Commonwealth Entities (NCCEs, referred to as cloud consumers in this document) who are subject to the Public Governance, Performance and Accountability Act 2013 (PGPA Act) to the extent consistent with legislation.

 This document assists and guides IRAP assessors, cloud consumer’s cyber security practitioners, cloud architects and business representatives on how to perform an assessment of a CSP and its cloud services, and the cloud consumer’s own self-developed systems hosted in the cloud.